tiedyedguy/RoboND-Rover-Project/README.md

 Here's my Rover succesfully completeing the full mission:

 [![Watch it fly](http://img.youtube.com/vi/hz7pkGAQbP8/0.jpg)](http://www.youtube.com/watch?v=hz7pkGAQbP8 "Mars Rover - TieDyedGuy")

+The settings used are 1920 x 1080 windows mode on "Good" quality with an average FPS of 15.
+It was ran on Ubuntu 16.04 64bit.

 The Rover works, but "slow" and "clunky."
 What I mean is that I have the max velocity set low to keep it from missing things but it just moves slower.
 There is a sweet spot between speed and not missing things that requires experimentation.